ark-lang/ark/docs/GRAMMAR.md

 This document specifies the grammar for the Alloy programming language.
-It's still a work in progress.
+It's still a work in progress, some of the language may be missing, or some of the following may be incorrect/invalid or outdated.

 	digit = { "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9" } .
 	letter = "A" | "a" | ...
 "Z" | "z" | "_" .